How to Evaluate Effectiveness of Clinical Simulation

 Evaluation Tools like this that are handed out to your concluding simulation participants can help track the effectiveness of the engagement from the learners perspective.
 Use the Simulation Effectiveness Tool – Modified as a guide to building your own surveys which reflect the specific evolutionary needs of your program.

 To really measure effectiveness, however, your program will need to invest in a learning management or audiovisual system that integrates real-time performance analysis software.
-Most of the major simulation product companies provide for some level of performance tracking in their recording systems, but unless your simulation educators are actively recording this data while it occurs there will be no long-term program effectiveness evaluation.
-Administrators MUST understand the importance of capturing data as much as possible with everything possible in their simulation programs.
+Most of the major simulation product companies provide for some level of performance tracking in their av recording systems, but unless your simulation educators are actively recording this data while it occurs there will be no long-term program effectiveness evaluation.
+Administrators MUST understand the importance of capturing data through their learning management systems and audiovisual debriefing systems as much as possible in their simulation programs.

 Do you have another way to evaluate medical simulation effectiveness?
 Leave a comment at the bottom of this post’s webpage!